mhashirhassan22/django-skeleton/README.md

 make run
 ```

-### Apply database migrations in a separate terminal tab
+### Apply database migrations in a SEPARATE terminal tab

 ```sh
 make apply-migrations
 ```

+### below command is not necessary to run project
 To seed the DB, run the following command:

 ```shell script